Code-Institute-Submissions/apometricsTK-ci_ms4_nichetix_OctResub/README.md

 All links and buttons were clicked and observed on function.

+The different views of the page were observed, while changing size of viewport with developer tools.

 #### Chrome exclusive, deployed page

-As not logged in user
+- As not logged in user
   - You can register with credentials:
       - all fields necessary (Email, Confirm Email, Username, Password, Confirm Password)
       - email has to be a valid email schema
       - password has to have minimum six characters, at least one letter, one number and one special character
           - an error is already highlighted before clicking "sign up"
       - the others are tested on "sign up" clock
-    - a validation email is sent
+      - a validation email is sent, an alert toast is shown
       - validation by click on link is possible
+      - login is possible
   - You can login with valid credentials

+- As logged in user
+  - You can see your orders
+  - You can see your tickets

+- All users
+  - You can observe a list upcoming events
+  - You can observe details of events and locations
+    - Locations open up in new tab (multiple events per location possible)
+  - You can add tickets to your cart
+    - Nav Item changes
+    - Toast is showing
+  - You can remove tickets from your cart
+    - Nav Item changes
+    - Toast is showing
+  - You can update quantity of tickets in your cart
+    - Toast is showing
+    - Quantity and subtotal is updating
+  - You can checkout
+    - checking checkbox saves data to profile
+    - if not logged in, login/signup reminder is showing
+    - Stripe Checkout page shows
+      - Items from cart are shown
+      - on checkout, email with clickable links is sent
+      - redirect on order
+  - You can see order and ticket details, if you have correct link (confirmation email)
+  - You can see printable versions of orders and tickets
+    - Navbar, Footer, Buttons etc etc are not displayed on print-preview

-    - there is a redirect to user
+- A user with host permission

-### User-Story verification

-### Slack review
+  - Can create and update an event
+  - Can delete/mark as inactive an event, if no tickets are associated with it
+  - Can create and update a location
+  - Can delete/mark as inactive a location, if no events are associated with it
+  - Can create and update a ticket type
+    - An updated price on ticket type does not change price on associated orders/tickets
+  - Can delete/mark as inactive a ticket type, if no tickets are associated with it

 ### Readme

+Readme was observed on GitHub.
+All links were clicked.

 ---